trpc/trpc/README.md

 tRPC is a framework for building strongly typed RPC APIs with TypeScript.
 Alternatively, you can think of it as a way to avoid APIs altogether.

-- 🧙‍♂️&nbsp; Automatic type-safety & autocompletion inferred from your API-paths, their input data, outputs, & errors.
+- 🧙‍♂️&nbsp; Automatic typesafety & autocompletion inferred from your API-paths, their input data, outputs, & errors.
 - 🐎&nbsp; Snappy DX.
 No code generation, run-time bloat, or build pipeline.
 - 🍃&nbsp; Light. tRPC has zero deps and a tiny client-side footprint.
 - 🐻&nbsp; Easy to add to your existing brownfield project.